Installing containerized apps on airgapped systems

 Lets see how we can solve few of these issues.

-Downloading & Installing docker
+Downloading & Installing docker on airgapped machine

 I’ll be using RHEL 9 for this part, these commands can be modified for your linux distro.